-The forum offered by the programme is valuable in ensuring that the safest, most economic and environmentally friendly options for decommissioning are employed.
-For some members who have less experience in this area, the benefit in not having to go through an expensive learning and development programme is invaluable.
-Of particular importance in this period is not just the increase in membership and projects from OECD member countries, but the active participation of other international organisations such as the IAEA and the European Commission.
-This shows that the increasing importance of decommissioning for the future success of the nuclear industry is now recognised.
+The forum offered by the CPD programme is valuable in ensuring that the safest, most economic and environmentally-friendly options for decommissioning are employed.
+For some members who have less experience in this area, the benefit of not having to go through an expensive learning and development programme is invaluable.

-The programme reports to the NEA Radioactive Waste Management Committee (RWMC) and has strong ties to the NEA/RWMC Working Party on Decommissioning and Dismantling (WPDD).
-Reports providing basic information on the participating projects, their modus operandi and summarising the experience accumulated through the project are as follows:
+The CPD currently reports to the NEA Committee on Decommissioning of Nuclear Installations and Legacy Management (CDLM).
+Before 2019, the programme reported to the NEA Radioactive Waste Management Committee (RWMC) and had strong ties to the NEA RWMC Working Party on Decommissioning and Dismantling (WPDD).
+Reports providing basic information on participating projects, their modus operandi and summarising the experience accumulated through the project are as follows:

 January 2019 to December 2023